 HKID Card Replacement: When and How to Apply for New Smart ID

-For the first time in 15 years, Hong Kong will undergo upgrading of its identification system.
-In 2018, it has initiated a series of HKID replacement as it introduces a new generation of smart ID card.
+For the first time in 15 years, Hong Kong will undergo upgrading its identification system.
+In 2018, it initiated a series of HKID replacements as it introduces a new generation of smart ID cards.

 History of smart ID in Hong Kong

 Hong Kong has been issuing identification cards to its residents for several decades.
 From the yellow, blue, and pink first-generation cards issued starting 1949 to laminated cards in the 1960s, Hong Kong identity cards continue to evolve.
 In 1983, the first computerized identity cards were issued in multiple replacement phases.

 Soon after, in 1987 the second-generation of such type of cards were issued for use beyond the Handover in 1997.

 In 2003, further enhancement on Hong Kong ID card was made, powered by state-of-art technologies, the smart identity card stores in its microchip the template of the holder’s thumbprints as a deterrent against fraud and counterfeiting.

 Fifteen years later, on November 26, 2018, Hong Kong introduced the Next Generation Smart Identity Card System with enhanced security features, more durable cards, and improved security and data protection.